Aharon Rokeach: Early life

 Rokeach was the first child born to his parents, Rabbi Yissachar Dov Rokeach and Basha Ruchama Twersky, after 12 years of marriage.
-He was named after his mother's great-grandfather, Rebbe Aharon of Chernobyl, although his father later revealed that he intended to name the boy after Rabbi Aharon of Karlin.
+He was named after his mother's grandfather, Rebbe Aharon of Chernobyl, although his father later revealed that he intended to name the boy after Rabbi Aharon of Karlin.
 Aharon had a younger sister, Chana Rachel, who later married Rabbi Pinchas Twersky of Ostilla.

 Rokeach's mother died on 18 March 1884 when he was 4 years old.
 His grandfather, Rebbe Yehoshua Rokeach, the second Belzer Rebbe, took the boy under his wing and oversaw his spiritual development.
 As he grew, he spent much of his day ensconced in Torah learning and ate and slept little.
 He also concealed his accomplishments with a modesty that would last throughout his lifetime.

 When his grandfather died on 30 January 1894, Rokeach's father became the third Belzer Rebbe.
-Rebbe Yissachar Dov remarried to Chaya Devora Pecsenik and had another seven children.
+Rebbe Yissachar Dov remarried Chaya Devora Pecsenik and had another seven children.
 Rokeach was 22 years old when his half-brother Mordechai was born.

 When he came of age, Rokeach married his cousin, Malka, the daughter of his father's elder brother Shmuel, the Rav of Sokal.
 After his marriage, he lived with his father-in-law for several years.
-His strict regime of seclusion, deprivation and asceticism caused him to become seriously weakened, whereupon his doctors recommended a complete change of locale and sent him to a spa.
+His strict regime of seclusion, deprivation, and asceticism caused him to become seriously weakened, whereupon his doctors recommended a complete change of locale and sent him to a spa.
 Though he recuperated at the health resort of Kreniec, he still ate little, and his chronic sleep deprivation made it difficult for him to stand or walk quickly.
 On Shabbat, however, he would stand upright, walk quickly, and partake in the Shabbat meals with obvious pleasure.

 He and his wife had five sons and four daughters.
-Several apparently healthy children died at birth, while those that survived were sickly and weak.
+Several healthy children died at birth, while those who survived were sickly and weak.
 Two daughters were both hearing- and speech-impaired.
 One daughter, Mirel, died in 1938; the rest were killed by the Nazis with their families.

 When Rokeach's father, Rebbe Yissachar Dov, died in Belz on Friday night, 30 October 1926, his 46-year-old son accepted the mantle of leadership at the funeral held after Shabbat.